brandon-viterbo/guitarNoteTrainer/README.txt

 __maintainer__ = "Brandon Viterbo"
 __status__ = "Done"

-Usage: python guitarNoteTrainer.py, then follow input instructions.
+Usage: Run guitarNoteTrainer.py, then follow input instructions.

 Description: A simple command line program that anyone can use to train their note
     recognition on a guitar's fretboard.
 The user may change the tuning of the